RajenDharmendra/PowerBI/#30DQuery/challenges.md

 ## Day 6

-Database: WideWorldlmportersDW
+- Database: WideWorldlmportersDW
-Entity: Dimension.Stock Item
+- Entity: Dimension.Stock Item
-Instructions:
+- Instructions:

 Select (Stock Item Key), (Stock Item] and [Color] where the (Stock Item Keyl is an even number and the [Color] is not N/A

 ## Day 7

-Database: AdventureWorksDW2017
+- Database: AdventureWorksDW2017
-Entity: DimEmployee
+- Entity: DimEmployee
-Instructions:
+- Instructions:

 Dynamically select all the columns that do not contain the text 'Key'.

 ## Day 8

-Database: WideWorldlmportersDW
+- Database: WideWorldlmportersDW
-Entity: Fact.Sale
+- Entity: Fact.Sale
-Instructions:
+- Instructions:

 Select [Sale Key], [Customer Key], [Invoice Date Key], [Total Excluding Tax], [Tax Amount] and [Profit] where the [Invoice Date Key] is equal to the last date of each month.

 ## Day 9

+- Database: AdventureWorksDW2017
+- Entity: DimCustomer , FactlnternetSales
+- Instructions:

+Select [Gender], [EnglishEducation] and pivot the sum of [OrderQuantity] for [CommuteDistance].
+Sort the [EnglishEducation] from the lowest education level to the highest and the [Gender] column in ascending order.
+Re-order the [CommuteDistance] columns from the shortest to longest distance.

 ## Day 10